top of page

 Yet ye say, Wherefore?
 Because the LORD hath been witness between thee and the wife of thy youth, against whom thou hast dealt treacherously: yet is she thy companion, and the wife of thy covenant.
 [NOTICE THAT ONLY A MAN'S FIRST WIFE IS RECOGNIZED AS HIS COVENANT WIFE] And did not he make one?
 Yet had he the residue of the spirit.
 And wherefore one?
 That he might seek a godly seed.
 Therefore take heed to your spirit, and let none deal treacherously against the wife of his youth.

 According to the above passages, God created one mate for Adam because He was seeking after godly offspring.
 Now if we stop to consider this, it makes very good sense.
 Men with many wives have no time to carefully raise all of their children in a godly manner.
-They are simply too busy having to provide for their extra large families--never mind the time invested in pleasing all of their many wives without making any of them jealous!
+They are simply too busy having to provide for their extra large families--never mind the time invested into pleasing all of their many wives without making any of them jealous!
 Sound like a familiar problem?
-If so, it’s because we are well acquainted with the biblical accounts of the patriarchs, and how their polygamous marriages resulted in great strife and animosity (Gen. 16; 29).
+If so, it’s because we are well acquainted with the biblical accounts of the patriarchs, and how their polygamous unions resulted in much rivalry and strife, not to mention the disastrous consequences for subsequent generations (Gen. 16; 29).

-Now it’s interesting that Adam never married another wife as long as he lived.
+Now it’s interesting that according to the Scriptures Adam never married more than one wife.
 Neither did his descendants up until Lamech, who descended from Cain’s sinful bloodline.
 Abraham also remained faithful to Sarah, at least until she encouraged him to take “seed” from Hagar, her maidservant, which was just as bad an idea as when Eve presented Adam with the forbidden fruit.
 But the Lord condemned the illegitimate union between Abraham and Hagar and broke it off.
 Isaac on the other hand, never trespassed in the same sin.
 He kept to his one wife Rebecca until death, and so did Moses, Job, Lot, and countless others.

 When God wiped out almost the entire human race with a flood, He spared only eight people, among whom was Noah and his family.
 But it's important to note that Noah and his family were spared in perfect pairs: Noah and his wife, and their three sons with their individual wives.
 In total, four men and four women were spared, no more and no less (Genesis 7:13).
 So God created the world with perfect pairs, and when He destroyed the earth, He started all over again with perfect pairs.
 Was this a coincidence?
 I believe not.

-A careful read of Matthew 19:4-9 and Mark 10:2-3, finds that a polygamous marriage is defined as a perpetual state of adultery with multiple women.
+A careful read of Matthew 19:4-9 and Mark 10:2-3 places a polygamous marriage within the category of adultery.
 And this is no small sin!!

 MORAL OBJECTIONS TO POLYGAMY

-It is a fact of biology that males will produce an excess of testosterone to accommodate frequent sexual activity, which then leads to even greater sexual lust or desire.
+Biologically, males will produce more testosterone with frequent sexual activity, which then leads to even greater sexual lust or desire.
 This fact is based on the law of supply and demand.
 The more sex a man has, the more of it he craves--think King Solomon and his enormous sexual appetite!
 Sex addiction is formed by constantly feeding or gratifying sexual lust.

-According to the New Testament, Christians should be known by their moderation (Phil.
+According to the New Testament, Christians should be known for their moderation (Phil.
 4:5) and self control (Gal.
 5:22-23).
-How do the principles of moderation and self control factor into polygamy?
-They don't.
+Polygamy is antithetical to these principles since it inherently lacks both.

-The Christian principle of contentment is expressed throughout the New Testament (Phil.
+The principle of contentment is expressed throughout the New Testament and the Christian is encouraged to pursue it (Phip.
 4:11 and 1 Tim.
-6:6).
-Yet even in the Old Testament, the book of Proverbs instructs men to always be satisfied with the “wife of their youth” (first wife): "Let thy fountain be blessed: and rejoice with the wife of thy youth.
+6:6; Heb.
+13:5).
+If contment is the Christian ideal then how does polygamy comport with it?
+The straightforward answer is that it doesn't.
+Polygamy is the result of marital discontentment and enables men to look elsewhere for more sex once their God-ordained wife isn't satisfying enough.
+Yet even in the Old Testament, men are instructed to always be satisfied with the “wife of their youth” or first wife.
+Notice: "Let thy fountain be blessed: and rejoice with the wife of thy youth.
 Let her be as the loving hind and pleasant roe; let her breasts satisfy thee at all times; and be thou ravished always with her love" (Pro.
 5:18-19).
-Polygamy is the result of marital discontentment.
-It enables men to look elsewhere for more sex once their wife isn't satisfying enough.

 MY PERSONAL EXPERIENCE

-I have personally witnessed the devastating effects of polygamy when my family happened to visit two "Christian" communities in Minnesota and Alaska, both of whom openly practiced it.
+I have personally witnessed the devastating effects of polygamy when encountering it in both Minnesota and Alaska.
 Unfortunately, some of our dear friends were drawn into this lifestyle despite our earnest warnings.
 As a result, we were able to observe first hand the ugly fruit of polygamy from between 2005-2017.
-Occasionally, we still encounter Christians with a Torah based theology who try to promote this practice.
+Occasionally, we still encounter "Christians" with a Torah based theology who try to promote this practice.
 It is my fervent prayer that this short teaching will be used to discourage men from believing the lie that God still allows polygamy.